icon notify FLASH SALE

 If you want to reduce sugar, your smartphone might be your secret weapon.
 With a world of apps at your fingertips, tracking what you eat has never been easier.

-Your phone isn't just for counting calories; it's a treasure trove that unveils the hidden sugars lurking in your go-to treats.
+Your phone isn't just for counting calories; it's a treasure trove that unveils the hidden sugars in your go-to treats.

 MyFitnessPal, for instance, lets you log meals and snacks to monitor sugar and other important nutritional information.
 Then there's Chronometer, which goes deep into micronutrient analysis, helping those on specialized diets keep their intake in check.